datahub-project/datahub/metadata-ingestion/archived/source_docs/data_lake.md

 :::caution

-This source is in **Beta** and under active development.
-Not yet considered ready for production.
+This source is going to be deprecated.
+Please, use [S3 Data Lake](./s3_data_lake.md) instead of this.
 :::

 ## Setup